AntidoteDB/antidote/docs/pages/mydoc/java_client.md

 In this tutorial, you will learn the following concepts:

- * Model data of Java application
+ * Model data of Java application in AntidoteDB
  * Update and read CRDT objects in AntidoteDB
  * Run two AntidoteDB nodes concurrently
  * Test the behaviour of CRDT objects under concurrent access.